steux/happybird/README.md

 `cc2600 bird.c -DPAL` to build the PAL/SECAM version

+This will produce `out.a`, which is a DASM compatible source code.

+Type `dasm out.a -f3 -v4 -oout.bin -lout.lst -sout.sym` to make the cartridge.

 # TODO

 - [ ] implement PlusROM version for high score registering